Religion & Thought

 Why people confuse Chabad with generic Orthodoxy

-Chabad sits inside Orthodox Judaism and shares binding observance, but it is not just another Orthodox denomination.
-It has a distinct Hasidic theology, a specific devotional language, and a strong confidence that highly committed practice can still meet people in public, open, accessible ways.
+Chabad sits inside Orthodox Judaism and shares binding observance, with a distinct Hasidic theology, a specific devotional language, and a strong confidence that highly committed practice can still meet people in public, open, accessible ways.

 That mix makes it far more visible than many other Hasidic groups.